SSCHAcode/sschacode.github.io/Tutorials/Tutorial_PbTe.md

 You can see that the new unit cell is much smaller than the previous one, and we have only two atoms per cell, as expected from a rock salt structure.

-We can relax the volume at ambient pressure with a variable cell relaxation in quantum espresso.
+We can relax the volume at ambient pressure with a variable cell relaxation in Quantum ESPRESSO.
 For this purpose, we will employ the ASE Espresso calculator to get familiar with it.
 Indeed the same operation can be performed using a standard espresso input or your favorite DFT program.

 ```python
 # We override (or add) the key for the calculation type